evanfields/evanfields.github.io/_posts/2017-11-22-Thoughts-on-Modernist-Bread.md

 - Copy errors.
 This post probably has a dozen typos; I'm aware of the hypocrisy of blaming them for errors in a million-word work.
 Nonetheless, if you're gonna brag about the number of person-hours and tons of flour and pounds of ink that went into this book, maybe get the page references right?

+- Little comparison between recipes.
+Under the French lead bread umbrella, for example, there's the French lean bread master recipe, the A-plus baguette, the direct dough (no preferment) method, the food processor method, hand mixing and machine mixing variations, the "keep a big chunk of dough in your fridge and section out 500g per day for a fresh loaf" method, etc. Which one should I make?
+What are the pros and cons?
+They don't really say.

 ### Conclusion ###
 Complaints notwithstanding, I don't think I'll need to run my heat all winter because my oven is never getting turned off.
 This is an exciting time to be alive.
 (Also it was 60F in Cambridge yesterday...)

+Last updated 2017-11-26.